-You may, however, submit a written request for review to the CBP Field Office that issued the expedited removal order.
+You may submit a written request for review to the CBP Field Office that issued the expedited removal order.
 You must include supporting documentary evidence showing why the expedited removal order was improper.
 The federal regulations state that motions to reopen and motions to reconsider must be filed with the Service within 30 days of the decision.
 Failure to file on time may be excused in the Service’s discretion where you demonstrate the delay was reasonable and beyond your control.

 The CBP has discretionary authority to vacate the expedited removal order in its entirety or withdraw certain charges in the removal order, based on your documentary evidence and legal argument.
 These type of motions are very rarely filed because it is very difficult to get CBP to lift an already issued removal order.
 In rare cases – when such a motion is granted – it spares the applicant from needing a waiver of inadmissibility.

 DHS Traveler Redress Inquiry Program (DHS TRIP) Is Not a Good Option to Overcome an Expedited Removal Order